Lizdev-05/nextevent/README.md

 ### NextEvent

-NextEvent is a website specializing in event management and ticketing.
-The platform provides users with the ability to explore, organize, and publicize local events...
+NextEvent is a website built mainly to practice NextJs routing.
+With this app, you can view all events, get a specific event and even filter events by the dynamic route...

 <div align="center">
   <img  width="1000" alt="event" src="./cover-page.png">